blastcloud/guzzler-docs/docs/roadmap/readme.md

   - Should include option for streetview
   - Should include reason for making a "service", as it really is just a bunch of getters
   - Should include async by default and only include `wait()` as optional implementation detail.
 Mention that Guzzle works the same way under the hood.
-  - Mention that it can be mixed with the multi-part file POST to S3 or Flysystem is desired
+  - Mention that it can be mixed with the multi-part file POST to S3 or Flysystem if desired
 - POST data to Stripe.
   - Try going with a repository pattern to illustrate that it makes sense to think of some services that involve multiple verbs as CRUD models
   - Because most of the functionality of the repository is similar or even shared, build each out of an abstract or base class